Ross is a leading capital markets, banking and structured finance lawyer.

 Ross advises on a broad range of syndicated and bilateral funding transactions, including asset-backed and other limited recourse structures.
 He has helped develop new markets, including the Kauri Bond market, and advises a range of local and international issuers and arrangers.
 He also advises on structured and vanilla derivatives transactions, documentation and related collateral arrangements.

-In 2013, he was awarded a Fellowship by the Institute of Finance Professionals New Zealand (INFINZ).
 Ross was awarded the New Zealand Market Achievement Award at the 2015 KangaNews Awards held in Sydney in February 2016, for his contribution to the New Zealand wholesale capital market.

 Ross has advised: